 By the fourth or fifth year, cover will be head high — thick enough to suit the needs of any wary buck, but too thick for the taste of most hunters.
 Check with logging companies, the state forestry office or the U.S. Forest Service to find out where such small clearcuts might be located in your hunting area.

 Islands.
 As pressure mounts during the season, some deer head for remote hidey-holes, others take a swim.
 Small islands in both lakes and rivers will attract late season bucks.
-Few hunters have a boat handy or waders so they're generally safe once they make the plunge.
+Few hunters have a boat handy or hunting waders so they're generally safe once they make the plunge.

 Mini-Swamps.
 Big swamps attract lots of hunters, but find a small isolated one not on topo maps and you may have pinpointed a late season gold mine.